Open-Source-Forks/kdsm-encryptor/DEVELOPMENT_PLAN.md

    - Max 3 chat rooms for free tier
    - Max 10MB/file
-   - No 7-day retention for free users
+   - No 3-day retention or above for free users

 3. Add modal prompting for Pro upgrade when limit hit.